caplena/knowledge-base/docs/13-Project-Settings.md

 ![Bildschirmfoto 2024-03-11 um 16.41.45.png](<../assets/images/Bildschirmfoto 2024-03-11 um 16.41.45.png>)

+Text to analyze will be translated into the main language selected during upload.
+We strongly recommend to set this to the same language you'll create your topic collection in.

 ### When to use it?

 We strongly recommend turning on automatic translations in the following cases: